peter-sattler/money-transfer-api/README.md

 :moneybag: Added REST call to find a single account for a customer id
 :moneybag: BUG FIX - Add account location header should refer to the new account, not just its owner
 :moneybag: Created money transfer REST resource interface and moved annotations there
-:moneybag: Moved bootstrap data loaders to a separate package
 :moneybag: Customers can only be deleted if they don't have any accounts
 :moneybag: Accounts can only be deleted it they have a zero balance
 :moneybag: Using regular expressions, check that the account number path parameter is numeric